 Accordingly, if abstract deduction is empty, concrete deduction sets a prior question.
-Moreover, since the metaphysical question is the general nature or structure of the universe, the prior question, it seems, must recard the mind that is to know the universe.
-In this fashion one is led to ask that kind of mind would be needed if the universe is to be known by concrete deduction.
+Moreover, since the metaphysical question is the general nature or structure of the universe, the prior question, it seems, must regard the mind that is to know the universe.
+In this fashion one is led to ask what kind of mind would be needed if the universe is to be known by concrete deduction.
 Or, to give the issue its more concrete form, what are the constitutive conditions of such a concrete deduction as Newton's Mathematical Principles of Natural Philosophy.

-Since the deducing can be performed satisfactorily by an electronic commuter, the problem may be limited to the origin of the requisite premisses.
-These premisses, it would seem, must be both synthetic and a priori.
+Since the deduction deducing can be performed satisfactorily by an electronic computer, the problem may be limited to the origin of the requisite premisses.
+There These premisses, it would seem, must be both synthetic and a priori.
 They must be synthetic.
+For the analytic propositions that are equally relevant to every pessible universe.

-For analytic propositions lack both relevance and significance; they lack relevance, for they regard all possible worlds but are isolated from the actual world; they lack significance, for they are obtained by studying the rules of syntax and the meanings of words, and clearly that procedure does not yield an understanding of this universe.
+lack both relevance and significance: they lack relevance, for they regard all possible worlds but are isolated from the actual world; they lack significance for they are obtained by studying the rules of syntax and the meanings of words, and clearly that procedure does not yield an understanding of this universe.
 Again, the required premisses must be a priori.
-They are not to be known merely by taking a look at what is there to be seen; for what is there to be seen is particular; and no amount of more looking endows it with the significance that explains the existing universe.
+They are not to be known merely by taking a look at what is there ixibos to be seen; for what is there to be seen is particular; and no amount of mere looking endows it with the significance that explains the existing universe.
 The possibility, then, of a concrete deduction, such as Newton's, coincides with the possibility of synthetic a priori premisses.
-But this possibility implies that the mind must be, not a mirror that simply refaicts reality, but a sort of factory in which the materials supplied by outer and inner sense are processed if into appropriate syntheses.
-Finally, the mind is a factory of this type, it is capable of performing concrete deductions of the scientific type but it does not seem at all capable of performing concrete deductions of the metaphysical type.
+But this possibility implies that the mind must be, not a mirror that simply reflects reality, but a sort of factory in which the materials supplied by outer and inner sense are processed into appropriate syntheses.
+Finally, if the mind is a factory of this type, it is capable of performing concrete deductions of the scientific type but it does not seem at all capable of performing concrete deductions of the metaphysical type.